zowe/docs-site/docs/user-guide/cli-install-configure-zosmf.md

 ## Installing and configuring z/OSMF

-Zowe client-side components **(Is "Zowe client-side components" correct?)** were designed and tested to integrate with z/OSMF running on IBM version 2.5 z/OS mainframe systems.
-To use Zowe client-side components **(Is "Zowe client-side components" correct?)**, ensure that your z/OS system meets the requirements that are described in the following table:
+Zowe client-side components were designed and tested to integrate with z/OSMF running on IBM version 2.5 z/OS mainframe systems.
+To use Zowe client-side components, ensure that your z/OS system meets the requirements that are described in the following table:

 | Requirement        | Description |
 | ----------- | ----------- |